sudo-project/sudo/docs/TROUBLESHOOTING.md

     'nosuid' option set or an NFS file system without root privileges?

 > The owner and permissions on the sudo binary appear to be OK but when
-> sudo ran, the setuid bit did not have an effect.
-There are two common
+> sudo ran, the set-user-ID bit did not have an effect.
+There are two
-> causes for this.
-The first is that the file system the sudo binary
+> common causes for this.
+The first is that the file system the sudo
-> is located on is mounted with the 'nosuid' mount option, which disables
+> binary is located on is mounted with the 'nosuid' mount option, which
-> setuid binaries.
-The output of the 'mount' command should tell you if
+> disables set-user-ID binaries.
+The output of the 'mount' command should
-> the file system is mounted with the 'nosuid' option.
-The other possible
+> tell you if the file system is mounted with the 'nosuid' option.
+The
-> cause is that sudo is installed on an NFS-mounted file system that is
+> other possible cause is that sudo is installed on an NFS-mounted file
-> exported without root privileges.
-By default, NFS file systems are
+> system that is exported without root privileges.
+By default, NFS file
-> exported with uid 0 mapped to a non-privileged uid (usually -2).
-You
+> systems are exported with user-ID 0 mapped to a non-privileged ID (usually
-> should be able to determine whether sudo is located on an NFS-mounted
+> -2).
+You should be able to determine whether sudo is located on an
-> filesystem by running "df \`which sudo\`".
+> NFS-mounted filesystem by running "df \`which sudo\`".

 #### Sudo never gives me a chance to enter a password using PAM